rue196/mths/README.md

 // For coding harness there are two for store and trace in to pull from bad code in a database and store for later

-"checksum-code.py" for normal checks and "bug-asymmetric-mobius-gate-suisse-trace.py" for store for later when coding.
+"checksum-code.py" for normal checks and "bug-asymmetric-mobius-gate-suisse-trace.py" to store for later when coding.

-modify quick-anakyze.py for parsing through large data bases.
+modify quick-anakyze.py for parsing through a large data bases.

-** to note, with the Chip-compression pipeline and O(K) complexity python is faster compiling; it also has less overhead garbage collection than both
+** to note, with the Chip-compression(chip.py or chip-g.py) pipeline and O(K) complexity python is faster compiling; it also has less overhead garbage collection than both

 c/c++ and rust **